petersatsuse/azure-compute-docs/articles/virtual-machine-scale-sets/standby-pools-spot-instances.md

 ## Configure a Virtual Machine Scale Set with Spot Instances

 > [!NOTE]
-> Adding a standby pool to a Virtual Machine Scale Set using spot instances in the Azure portal is not yet supported.
+> Adding a standby pool to a Virtual Machine Scale Set using spot instances in the Azure portal isn't yet supported.
 Instead, create your scale set using spot instances, then use an alternative SDK to add the standby pool after scale set creation.

 To use Spot Instances with standby pools, you must configure your scale set to use 100% Spot Instances and set the eviction policy to delete.